groboclown/webriffs/sql-migration/README.md

 * Add support for implicit trigger creation via constraints.
 * Ensure the Dewey Decimal versioning system works as expected.
 * Add version info files to indicate previous version.
+* Add optional where clause support to the format and code generation.
+These should be implemented as individual objects (each clause) that are passed into the methods.
 * Add change syntax support.
 * Add change sql generation.
 * Add the version copy tool.